GeorgeWang26/cs246/lecture_cc.md

 // static fields must be defined external to the class
 ```

-global variables need to have extern to only have declaration and NOT definition
+global variables need to have extern to only declare and NOT define

 static follow it's own rules

-int Student::numInstances = 0;  // in a .cc file
+static fields MUST be defined in **ONE AND ONLY ONE** .cc file

-CANT BE IN HEADER WITH INCLUDE GUARD
+static fields can't be defined in .h even with include guard, because include guard **ONLY** prevent the same .h from being included twice in the same .cc.
+However, include guard allows different files to include the same .h.
+This will cause the same static field to be defined multiple times in the program, and result in compiling error.

-INCLUDE GUARD ONLY PREVENT INCLUDE TWICE IN SAME FILE BUT ALLOWS INCLUDE IN DIFFERENT FILE (NOT WANTED WITH STATIC FIELD)
+This is similar to how global variable declaration in .h **MUST** use `extern`, so it doesn't get multiple definition.
+And write the definition in **ONLY ONE** .cc

 ### Static member functions